 Once you land in Siargao the main tourist area is about 45 minutes (29.5km) away in the southern end, called General Luna.
 Transport in Siargao is relatively cheap, but it’s not ultra-convenient yet.
 There is no way to book transport online as of now – so you have to do it the old fashion way (don’t worry, it’s not hard).

 The best way to arrange transport in advance is through your hotel or where you are staying.
-Our Airbnb host arranged our transportation from the airport.
+Our Vrbo host arranged our transportation from the airport.
 Having the accommodation book your ride is also helpful because then the driver knows exactly where to go.
-Shared Shuttle van from Siargao airport to General Luna Area should be about 300PHP.
+A shared shuttle van from Siargao airport to General Luna Area should be about 300PHP.

 Alternatively, you can just walk out of the airport and find a van driver.
 The price should still be just 300PHP, but just be sure you can tell the driver where you want to be dropped off.